wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-configuration.rst

 Configuring Windows registry
 ----------------------------

-To configure the Windows registries, we must create a list of those registries that we want to monitor.
+To configure the Windows registries, it is necessary to create a list of those registries to monitor.
 In a similar way to the directories, using the label <windows_registry>.
-We also have many attributes and options to specify, for example, all the basic checks ``CHECK_ALL``, the registry architecture ``arch``, ``report_changes`` to know the value content changes, etc. Here you can found all the attributes and options, :ref:`Windows registries <reference_ossec_syscheck_windows_registry>`.
+There are many attributes and options to specify, for example, all the basic checks ``CHECK_ALL``, the registry architecture ``arch``, ``report_changes`` to know the value content changes, etc. Here can be found all the attributes and options, :ref:`Windows registries <reference_ossec_syscheck_windows_registry>`.

 .. code-block:: xml